Drumburgh: Railways

-Drumburgh railway station was a junction for Port Carlisle on the old branch line to Silloth.
+Drumburgh railway station, on the Port Carlisle Railway, was a junction for Port Carlisle on the old branch line to Silloth.
 It had an island platform and a signal box.
 A horse-drawn passenger service was provided between Drumburgh and Port Carlisle from 1856, replaced in 1914 by steam propulsion until a steam railmotor 'Flower of Yarrow' was introduced, running until the branch closed in 1932.